vmware-archive/cb-bluecoat-connector/README.md

 # Carbon Black - Bluecoat Connector

+## Legacy/Deprecated

+Future versions of Bluecoat MAA will not be supported.
+This connector is now in legacy/deprecated status and will no longer be maintained.

 ## Installation Quickstart

 As **root** on your Carbon Black or other RPM based 64-bit Linux distribution server: